-RESIDENTIAL DESIGN POLICIES 1 D-3.
-Pedestrian and Vehicular Networks B of Podestrian and venioular retworks Policy Number Single Family Detached Single Family attached and Multifamily Providing a safe, accessible and comfortable network of streets, sidewalks and pathways for all modes of transportation is an important step in establishing a livable community.
+RESIDENTIAL DESIGN POLICIES 1 D3.
+Pedestrian and Vehicular Networks Policy Number Single Family Detached Single Family attached and Multifamily providing a safe, accessible and comfortable network of streets, sidewalks and pathways for all modes of transportation is an important step in establishing a livable community.
 The policies below provide guidance for achieving mobility and connectivity for pedestrians, bicyclists, and automobile drivers.
-Refer also to the City's Urban Street Design Guidelines (2007) and the Transportation section of this area plan. ЗA + Provide pedestrian amenities, such as street furniture and pedestrian scale lighting. ЗB + + Provide bicycle parking in appropriate common areas (for example, near playgrounds, parks, and swimming pools).
+Refer also to the City's Urban Street Design Guidelines (2007) and the Transportation section of this area plan. ЗА + Provide pedestrian amenities, such as street furniture and pedestrian scale lighting.
+3B + + Provide bicycle parking in appropriate common areas (for example, near playgrounds, parks, and swimming pools).
 3C + + Provide pedestrian/bicycle connections to parks, greenways, bikeways and trails.
 3D + + Provide direct pedestrian and bicycle connections between abutting or adjacent developments and transit stops.
 3E + + Design streets with pedestrian safety and comfort in mind.
 3F + + Encourage shared alleys and other forms of access.

 3G + + Design street system to calm traffic and enhance pedestrian and bicycle activity.
 3H + + Align collectors at thoroughfare intersections to promote safe crossings for pedestrians, cyclists, and automobile drivers.
 31 + Provide on-street parking to reduce the size of surface parking lots.
-3J + + Provide controlled vehicular entry points through the use of medians and fewer and more strategically located curb cuts.
-3K Side an internal street system with spine road, including: Parallel parking, street trees, and sidewalks.
+3J + + Provide controlled vehicular entry points through the use of medians and fewer and more strategically located curb cuts. зк + Design an internal street system with spine road, including: Parallel parking, street trees, and sidewalks.
 Driveways, secondary streets, and/or pedestrian paths to connect parking lots and primary street.
 Sidewalks on secondary streets.

-(GDP) Adopted by City Council, the General Development Policies (GDP) provide guidance for the location, intensity and form of uture development and redevelopment throughout the community.
+1 Adopted by City Council, the General Development Policies (GDP) provide guidance for the location, intensity and form of future development and redevelopment throughout the community.

-(GDP) provide guidance for the location, intensity and form of future development and redevelopment throughout the community.
 Many of the residential and mixed/multi-use center design policies for the plan area are based upon these adopted GDP policies.
 Additional, plan-specific policies are shown in bold font.
 Plan-specific policies augment the GDP design guidelines.